The “A’s” for your “Q’s”

 Medicare and Medicaid are so confusing!
 Help?!

 The complications of Medicare and Medicaid can be overwhelming.
-The first step to understanding your options is to contact a Crestview health care administrator.
-With a wealth of knowledge matched only by an eagerness to help, there are few questions that residents, their families, or those coming in from the community can’t have answered immediately.
+The first step to understanding your options is to contact our admissions team directly.
+With a wealth of knowledge matched only by an eagerness to help, we promise to help you navigate these choppy waters.

 Who is involved in a resident’s care?